William Finnegan: Awards

 Finnegan's autobiographical work "Barbarian Days: A Surfing Life" won the 2016 Pulitzer Prize for Biography or Autobiography.
 Andy Martin, author and surfing columnist, wrote in Literary Review, "Reading this book is like riding in the tube alongside him, looking through a dreamy, luminous telescope that magnifies birth and death, genesis and apocalypse."

-Finnegan has twice received the John Bartlow Martin Award for Public Interest Magazine Journalism, given by Northwestern University’s Medill School of Journalism, in 1994 and 1996.
-He has twice been a National Magazine Award finalist, in 1990 and 1995.
+Finnegan received the John Bartlow Martin Award for Public Interest Magazine Journalism on two occasions, given by Northwestern University’s Medill School of Journalism, in 1994 and 1996.
+He was a National Magazine Award finalist on two occasions as well, in 1990 and 1995.
 In 1994, his article “Deep East Texas” won the Edward M. Brecher Award for Achievement in the Field of Journalism from the Drug Policy Foundation.
 His article “The Unwanted” won the Sidney Hillman Award for Magazine Reporting in 1998.
-His report from Sudan, “The Invisible War,” won a Citation for Excellence from the Overseas Press Club in 2000.
-In 2002, Hunter College, City University of New York, honored him with the James Aronson Award for Social Justice Journalism for his article "Leasing the Rain" on the fight to control fresh water.
+His report from Sudan, “The Invisible War”, won a Citation for Excellence from the Overseas Press Club in 2000.
+In 2002, Hunter College, The City University of New York, honored him with the James Aronson Award for Social Justice Journalism for his article "Leasing the Rain" on the fight to control fresh water.